 Maintaining aesthetic devices is essential for clinical operations and ensuring patient safety.
 A lack of maintenance can cause machines to malfunction or break, leading to injury to both staff and patients.

 In addition to the immediate risk of injury, a broken workstation can consume additional resources as clinicians work to fix the device or replace it with a functional one, often resulting in costly delays in delivery.
+Along with being a negative for patients, it can impact your reputation and result in treatment delays while you wait for either replacement parts or a new replacement device.

 It is, therefore, critical for clinical teams to provide regular preventive maintenance and follow reliable best practices for machinery care.
 Such attention will ensure better equipment performance, minimise equipment downtime and make sure that patient safety is not compromised.